SimFin/web-api-examples/README.md

 Version 2 of our web API was just made public.

+Get an API key [here](https://simfin.com/data/api).

-You can access the documentation here: https://simfin.com/api/v2/documentation/
+You can access the documentation [here](https://simfin.com/api/v2/documentation/).

 Examples in this repository:
 - [Basic example for Python](python/basic-example.py)